It is a hereditary form of anemia, a condition in which there are not enough healthy blood cells to carry adequate oxygen throughout the body.

 If only one parent passes the sickle cell anemia gene to the child, that child will have the sickle cell trait.
 With a normal hemoglobin gene and a defective gene form, people with the sickle cell trait produce normal hemoglobin and sickle cell hemoglobin.

 Your blood may contain some sickle cells, but they usually have no symptoms.
-But they are carriers of the disease, which means that they can transmit the gene to their children.
+However, they are carriers of the disease, which means that they can transmit the gene to their children.

 - For a baby to be born with sickle cell anemia, both parents must have a sickle cell gene.